SW 29th and May Avenue | March 17, 2012 | Photo by Jennifer | ALL RIGHTS RESERVED

 From Springsteen and Book of Dreams

 There’s no way we can do it.
 We just forked out $3,000 for property taxes.
-Then I notice on Facebook that my friend Josh has taken his wife and boys to Turks and Caicos Islands, a place I only know about because of the Miss Universe Pageant.
 I feel horrible.
 I should plan better.

-By 5:30, we all sit around staring at each other and just when it looks like it’s going to be an impossibly long nine days, I announce that we’re going on adventure.
+By 5:30, we all sit around staring at each other, and just when it looks like it’s going to be an impossibly long nine days, I announce that we’re going on an adventure.
 We climb in the car and head south across the Western Avenue bridge.
 We’re going to visit the Mexican food truck, but just so you know, I’ve gone out hoping.
-I ask everyone what flavor of Här-REE`toess they want.
-That’s Jarritos if you’re a Gringo and don’t know Spanish.
+I ask everyone what flavor of Jarritos (Här-REE`toess) they want.

 As we drive down this barrio of Mexican bakeries and used car lots, metallic fringe chattering in the wind, I drink in the culture.
 Tiny seeds pushing through asphalt; dreams for greater life expectancy.